lgmoraes/font_webAtlas/README.md

 See the list on this link :
 <a href="https://lmoraes.fr/font_webatlas/">lmoraes.fr/font_webatlas</a>

-You can click on the icon you want to import, the css code will be copied to the clipboard.
+Click on the icon you want to import, then click on `Copy class` or ` Copy HTML` button to copy the code to the clipboard

 ## Choice of theme